4arjun/Nutrigen-Backend/README.md

-# **SafeChoice**
+# Vitali.ai

-**SafeChoice** is a mobile application designed to empower Indian consumers by providing transparency and personalized insights into food and cosmetic products.
-By leveraging advanced technologies like AI-driven analysis, barcode scanning, and multilingual support, SafeChoice helps users make informed and healthier product choices.
+Vitali.ai is a powerful mobile application designed to empower users with accurate and timely knowledge about the ingredients in food and cosmetic products.
+By leveraging AI, machine learning, and advanced scanning technologies, Vitali.ai ensures users make informed and healthier product choices.
+With just a snap, the app scrapes the web for detailed ingredient information and delivers insights via a fine-tuned LLM (Large Language Model), tailored to the user's unique health profile.

 ---

 ## **Problem Statement**

-Consumers in India face significant challenges in understanding the harmful ingredients in food and cosmetic products due to:
+Consumers face several challenges in understanding the potential health impacts of food and cosmetic products due to:

-- Deceptive labeling practices.
+- Deceptive and unclear labeling practices.
-- Language barriers.
+- Lack of access to detailed ingredient information.
-- Limited health literacy.
+- Language barriers and limited health literacy.
+- Absence of personalized insights based on individual health conditions.

-These issues lead to poor product choices, increased health risks, and mistrust, especially for individuals with specific health conditions or preferences.
-Existing solutions fail to offer personalized, actionable insights to address these problems effectively.
+These challenges lead to uninformed decisions, increased health risks, and a lack of trust in product labeling.
+Existing solutions often fail to provide the depth of information and personalization required to address these problems effectively.

 ---

 ## **Solution**

-SafeChoice addresses these challenges by offering:
+Vitali.ai addresses these challenges by offering:

-1. **Scan & Decode**: Barcode and QR code scanning to instantly retrieve product details, including ingredients and nutritional information.
+1. **Snap & Scrape**: Simply snap a picture of a product to scrape the web for detailed ingredient and nutritional information.
-2. **Language Accessibility**: Translates product details into various Indian languages, making the app accessible to rural and underserved populations.
+2. **Barcode & QR Code Scanning**: Instantly retrieve product details using barcode or QR code scanning.
-3. **AI-Driven Health Impact Analysis**: Identifies harmful substances and provides insights on their potential risks, presenting the information in an easy-to-understand format.
+3. **AI-Powered Analysis**: Leverage a fine-tuned LLM to analyze ingredients and provide insights on their potential risks, ill effects, and allergens.
-4. **Personalization (Pro Features)**: Custom recommendations based on user profiles, including health conditions, dietary preferences, and skin/hair types.
+4. **Personalized Recommendations**: Deliver tailored insights based on individual health profiles, such as sugar levels, cholesterol, blood pressure, and more.

 ---

 ## **Key Features**

-- **Barcode/QR Code Scanning**: Quickly access detailed product information by scanning barcodes or QR codes on food and cosmetic products.
-- **Multilingual Support**: Translate product labels and insights into multiple Indian languages, catering to a diverse user base, including rural populations.
-- **Health Impact Analysis**: AI-powered analysis of ingredients to identify harmful substances and potential health risks.
-- **Personalized Recommendations**: Tailored product insights based on individual health profiles, dietary preferences, or skin/hair types.
-- **Product Ratings and Alternatives**: Provide safety ratings for products and suggest safer alternatives when applicable.
+- **Ingredient Analysis via Image or Scan**: Snap a photo of the product or scan its barcode to get a comprehensive breakdown of ingredients and nutritional labels.
+- **AI-Driven Insights**: Utilize our fine-tuned LLM to identify hazardous ingredients, long-term health impacts, and recommended usage doses.
-- **Allergen Detection**: Automatically identify allergens and warn users based on their preferences or health conditions.
+- **Allergen Detection**: Automatically detect allergens and warn users based on their health profiles and preferences.
-- **Offline Mode (Planned)**: Core functionality for scanning and analysis will work offline for users in remote areas.
+- **Personalized Profiles**: Users can create profiles with details like sugar levels, BP, cholesterol levels, LDL/HDL, fatty acid levels, etc., to receive customized insights.
+- **Save & Review**: Save scanned products and their insights for future reference.
+- **Community Feedback**: Share reviews and feedback on products to improve collective knowledge.
-- **Sustainability Insights**: Highlight eco-friendly and cruelty-free products, promoting sustainable consumer choices.
+- **Sustainability Insights**: Highlight eco-friendly and cruelty-free products for sustainable consumer choices.

-- **Favorites and Watchlist**: Save favorite products or add items to a watchlist to revisit later.
-- **Community Feedback**: Allow users to share feedback and reviews for products to improve collective insights.
+---

+## **How It Works**

+1. **Sign-Up/Sign-In**: Users can register or log in to the app.
+Premium users can provide additional health information for personalized recommendations.
+2. **Scan or Snap**: Users can either search for a product name, scan a barcode, or snap a picture of the product.
+3. **Data Processing**: The app fetches the entire ingredient and nutritional details from the web and processes it using a fine-tuned LLM.
+4. **Insight Generation**: The app provides:
+   - Hazardous ingredient classifications.
+   - Possible ill effects and long-term impacts.
+   - Allergen warnings.
+   - Recommended usage doses.
+5. **Save & Review**: Users can save the insights for later review or share them with others.

 ---